8 Total Cost of Ownership Drivers for an Investment Management System

 As your business develops, you will inevitably have changing requirements on your investment management systems.
 It is rare that the vendor you work with will support your new requirements without additional costs, although sometimes it does happen, especially if you have opted for a SaaS model for your investment management solution.

 If your vendor has the functionality you need, it means there is likely a discussion to be had about a different licence (i.e. paying more for your investment management, order management or IBOR systems).
 In case this isn’t available, you could ask the vendor to develop it (with or without cost), or you will end up having to resort to building a process outside of the investment management system.
 This should not be overlooked as it’s unlikely that a vendor can service all clients perfectly, especially over time as the client base grows.
-Hence, we recommend that you ensure maximum flexibility, which can benefit your total cost of ownership over time as well as business development.
+We recommend that you ensure maximum flexibility, which can benefit your TCO over time as well as business development.

 Furthermore, it’s important to understand what happens to the licence or subscription fee if a new integration or interface needs to be set up.
 What happens if that integration doesn’t exist or needs to be tweaked?
 For example, for a specific asset class not yet supported, is there an additional ongoing fee and/or upfront development cost?